neildavis/pi_pico_tinygo_examples/elegoo_most_complete_starter_kit/10_ultrasonic_sensor_module/README.md

 This example demonstrates the use of a [HC-SR04](https://www.letscontrolit.com/wiki/index.php/HC-SR04) ultrasonic sensor module to measure distances.

-The HC-SR04 module provides a range of 2cm-400cm non-contact measurement, with an aaccuracy that can reach as low as 3mm
+The HC-SR04 module provides a range of 2cm-400cm non-contact measurement, with an accuracy that can reach as low as 3mm

+## Driver Support ##

 The [TinyGo Drivers](https://pkg.go.dev/tinygo.org/x/drivers) project already includes a driver for the HC-SR04, so we'll use that.